 Example: The job seeker may have a reduced capacity due to a recurrent medical condition or unexpected child care responsibilities and is unable to make suitable alternative arrangements.

 PP recipients with mandatory participation requirements must provide information about their efforts to obtain work.
 The application for payment form is designed to monitor these efforts.

 Note: Principal carer parents and people with partial work capacity are generally not required to complete job seeker diaries or ECCs.

-Under the terms of their participation agreement, PP recipients with mandatory participation requirements will be required to register with and use the services of JSA.
-This is unless principal carers are identified as needing specialist assistance such as DES (after undergoing an ESAt).
+Under the terms of their participation agreement, PP recipients with mandatory participation requirements will be required to register with and use the services of an employment services provider.
+This includes principal carers who are identified as needing specialist assistance after undergoing an ESAt/JCA.
 The level of individual assistance provided by a provider will increase over time.
-The sooner a PP recipient registers with a JSA provider, the sooner they will receive more substantial assistance, if needed.
+The sooner a PP recipient registers with a provider, the sooner they will receive more substantial assistance, if needed.

-Note: PP recipients who are not subject to mandatory participation requirements can volunteer for JSA services at any time and should be encouraged to do so.
+Note: PP recipients who are not subject to mandatory participation requirements can volunteer for employment services at any time and should be encouraged to do so.